RV camping in Ohio

 3 sites · Lodging, RVs, Tents300 acres · Warsaw, OH

-The United Cabin We’re currently giving our beautiful A-Frame a major refresh and have temporarily paused bookings while we complete the renovations.
-Here’s what’s coming soon: New hardwood floors throughout Updated furniture for even more comfort A stunning folding glass door that expands nearly the entire deck, bringing the outdoors in We can’t wait to welcome you back once everything is complete!
-Stay tuned for updates—we know you're going to love the new look.
-Escape to this charming pet-friendly A-Frame nestled on 300 acres of stunning wilderness.
-Built in the 1980s and surrounded by Poplar and White Oak trees, this cozy two-story retreat is perfect for couples, families, and friends looking to unwind in nature.
-Highlights: Scenic Views – Relax on the balcony overlooking a serene ravine and a winding trail leading to a natural spring.
-Outdoor Adventures – Fish in the stocked pond (Bass, Bluegill, Carp, and Catfish), or cool off in the creek.
-Cozy Comforts – A welcoming living area with a gas fireplace, plus a fully equipped kitchen with natural spring water.
-Comfortable Stay – Upstairs bedroom with a queen and full bed, accessed by a charming spiral staircase.
-Amenities: • Fully stocked kitchen (stove, coffee maker, pots, pans, small fridge) • Full bathroom (towels, shampoo, body wash) • Mini split A/C & gas fireplace for year-round comfort • Washer & dryer • Entertainment – TV, DVD player (with movies), books, and games Whether you're birdwatching from the balcony, enjoying a cozy movie night, or exploring local attractions like Roscoe Village, Honey Run, and Backhand Gorge, the A-Frame at Ashcraft Hills offers the perfect balance of relaxation and adventure.
-Book your stay today and create unforgettable memories in this peaceful woodland retreat!
+The United Cabin We’ve made some wonderful updates to the United Cabin (our cozy A-Frame), and we can’t wait for you to see them—check out the photos!
+Brand-new hardwood floors throughout, made from reclaimed horse race fence posts out of Kentucky.
+They’ve been skip-planed to reveal a unique and rustic charm.
+Upgraded Italian leather furniture for added comfort.
+A stunning folding glass door that spans nearly the entire deck—bringing the outdoors in and creating a seamless connection with nature.
+The downstairs closet has been removed and transformed into a cozy reading corner—perfect for curling up with a good book or enjoying a quiet moment of solitude.
+We’re so excited to welcome you back now that the renovations are complete!
+And we’re not done yet—stay tuned for more updates, including a new bathroom sink, medicine cabinet, and additional amenities.
+Escape to the A-Frame at Ashcraft Hills Tucked away on 300 acres of pristine wilderness, this charming pet-friendly A-Frame is the perfect place to unwind.
+Built in the 1980s and surrounded by Poplar and White Oak trees, this two-story retreat is ideal for couples, families, or friends seeking peace and adventure in nature.
+Highlights: Scenic Views – Sip your morning coffee on the balcony as you overlook a quiet ravine and a trail that leads to a natural spring.
+Outdoor Adventures – Cast a line in the stocked pond (Bass, Bluegill, Carp, and Catfish), hike the wooded trails, or cool off in the creek.
+Cozy Comforts – Enjoy a warm, inviting living area with a gas fireplace, and cook up your favorites in the fully equipped kitchen with natural spring water.
+Restful Retreat – The upstairs loft, accessed via a charming spiral staircase, includes both a queen and a full-size bed for a comfortable night’s sleep.
+Amenities: Fully stocked kitchen (stove, coffee maker, pots, pans, small fridge) Full bathroom (towels, shampoo, body wash) Mini-split A/C and gas fireplace for year-round comfort Washer & dryer Entertainment: TV, DVD player with movies, books, and games Whether you're birdwatching from the balcony, enjoying a cozy movie night, or exploring nearby favorites like Roscoe Village, Honey Run, and Blackhand Gorge, the A-Frame at Ashcraft Hills offers the perfect blend of comfort, and seclusion.

 Pets